talg2324/fast-das/README.md

 ```

 ### Note on Windows/CPU usage
-In Windows, you may encounter the following error when setting the use_gpu flag to False:
+In Windows, you may encounter the following error when trying to use the C++ code:

 ```console
 FileNotFoundError: Could not find module '..\lib\site-packages\fastDAS\bin\libdas.dll' (or one of its dependencies).
 Try using the full path with constructor syntax.